DECODEproject/whitepaper/decode-glossary.md

 Allows the processes part of DECODE Core to interface with the Distributed Ledger.

 #### Ledger Node
 This term is derived from the Bitcoin concept of a node.
 Bitcoin is a widely known cryptocurrency based on blockchain that organizes nodes in a peer-to-peer (p2p) network; any node can join and become part of the network.
 If a node receives new information, it broadcasts it to rest of the network.
-While all nodes listen to and broadcast information, only special nodes can append information to the blockchain.
-(Ref: D3.1 Survey of Technologies for ABC, Entitlements and Blockchains)
+While all nodes listen to and broadcast information, only special nodes can append information to the blockchain. [@D3.1]

 #### Metadata service
 The metadata service is responsible for maintaining an index of discoverable data and their locations, displaying any data that is accessible, allow a user to make an entitlement request to access data that is not yet accessible.
 (Ref: D3.2 Data access and Transaction Module)